 Your doctor will assist you in coming to a correct diagnosis.

 Want to banish your bumps?
 ENRICH Clinic has the answers

 Pearly penile papules generally have no negative side effects, aside from the potential for increased sensitivity in the area.
-However, many patients report that the bumps make the self-conscious.
+However, many patients report that the bumps make them self-conscious.
 Patients may choose to engage in treatment for pearly penile papules in order to alleviate anxiety.

 How does the Erbium laser work?

-The Erbium laser ablates the skin using a carbon dioxide laser, removing the papules safely, quickly and effectively.
+The Erbium laser ablates the skin using a carbon dioxide laser, removing the papules effectively.
 This laser is preferred for the removal of pearly penile papules due to its ability to ablate and remove any textural irregularities such as the white, dome-shaped bumps associated with pearly penile papules.
 The treatment is relatively quick and requires minimal downtime.
 In the days following the procedure, the area will scab over and heal within two weeks.
 A small amount of swelling or bleeding is common in the first one to two days post-treatment.
 A dressing will be applied to the area that should remain in place for about a week after your procedure.

 Does the treatment hurt?